This blog post explores the concept of application generation, entity definition, and their deployment into an Entando application.

 ent jhipster --blueprints entando

-Please note you will probably need to give some informations before JHipster will be launch if you don’t init the project before:
+Please note you will probably need to give some information before JHipster will be launch if you don’t init the project before:

 Note that you can elect to enable or disable micro frontend generation by answering the question: